Kaklaber/Phanes/README.md

 # Phanes

-Phanes is a fast, browser-based image-to-ASCII converter.
-It runs entirely in your browser, so your images are processed locally and are not uploaded to a server.
+Phanes is a single HTML file that holds three image tools.
+Click a box, use the tool, click **All tools** to come back.
+Everything runs in your browser, so your images are processed locally and are not uploaded to a server.

 **Live demo:** https://Kaklaber.github.io/Phanes/